Montreal-Quakers/website/README.md

 Now let's get into how to do stuff.

 # For beginners
-Changing a website is intimidating -- there are many moving parts, many details.
-Anyone interested in making changes should set aside at least 15 minutes a day in the Codepen above, just writing text, making links, and seeing how it appears on the screen until they're confident that they have a basic understanding of how Markdown will appear.
-Markdown isn't too far removed from email, so perhaps this take won't take long.

 Next, no HTML is needed to make basic changes to the site, but it's good to know one thing: HTML works by putting "tags" around text to tell your browser how to render the text.
 Tags in HTML begin and end with these greater-than, lesser-than symbols ```<>```.
 For instance, text with ```<b>bold</b>``` around it will appear, well, <b>bold</b>.
 So a ```<b>``` means that the bold is beginning and a ```</b>``` with a slash before it means that that the bold is ending.
 You don't need to code in HTML to make changes, you just need to not feel intimidated by the bits of code that are on various pages.
 There is no need to change HTML; it's enough to avoid changing it by knowing how the tags work.
 Some pages also contain a language called Liquid; again, no knowledge of Liquid is required.
 It's enough to know that liquid begins and ends tags with either ```{{ }}``` or ```{% %}```.

 Next, a beginner can make changes to the sandbox markdown file in ```_pages/sandbox.md```, and then load the sandbox page in their browser to see what has happened.
 When making changes in Github, remember that it saves everything you do.
 You can always go back and restore the previous version.
 Moreover, you'll see that as you try to save changes to a Github file, it asks you if you want to label changes you're making.
 If you're unsure, label them as ```unsure``` or something and you will be able to search for them later.
 But if you practice making changes in the codepen and then in the sandbox page, and things are looking good, most likely everything will be fine once pushed to the website.
 Perhaps it will take a couple of tries, but if you check your work, everything will be ok.
-It's not like our meeting website gets a billion hits a day -- if there are some bugs up there for a few minutes/hours/days/weeks, God will forgive us.

 # How to create a new page
 Create a new ```.md``` file in ```_pages```, write your content, and insert the "front matter" as explained here.
 For instance, for the COVID outbreak, I needed to create ```covid-19.md``` and ```covid-19-fr.md``` (feel free to open these files as you read along).
 I created a new file at  ```_pages/covid-19.md``` and then I wrote some text.
 Then I made a translated version here ```_pages/covid-19-fr.md```.
 Finally, in both files I set the "front matter".
 This is the most advanced part, but it should be accessible, and once you master it, you're good.
 I'll show you the code and then I'll tell you how it works.
 To the top of the file, above the text I'd written, I added: